 Because we all knew as Jewish kids that the genealogies were lost.

-No twisting, matter of fact, and could easily be negated when Matthew inscribed it at that time.
+But the New Testament stated it firmly, no twisting matter of fact, and could easily be negated when Matthew inscribed it.

-A light ball went on.
+A light-ball went on.

-I proclaimed to myself.
+Jesus Christ is our messiah, I proclaimed to myself.

 I excitedly called my rabbi.

-The Messiah already came, I said.
+The Messiah already came.

-It's Jesus Christ, I proclaimed.
+He answered, it's Jesus Christ, I proclaimed.

-Uh I'll call you right back, he mumbled.
+Ah, i'll call you right back, he mumbled.

 My mother called instead.